Arthur Theate: Rennes

 On 29 July 2022, Theate joined Ligue 1 club Rennes on a four-year deal, for a reported fee of €20 million, making him the most expensive Belgian defender ever, above Thomas Vermaelen's 2014 move from Arsenal to Barcelona for €19 million.
 Theate was to succeed Nayef Aguerd who had left for West Ham United.

 On the first matchday of the 2022–23 Ligue 1 season, Theate made his Rennes debut in the starting lineup against Lorient.
 He scored an own goal in the 65th minute, which proved to be decisive in the 1–0 loss.
 On 21 August, Theate scored his first goal for the club against Ajaccio, heading home the 2–1 winner.
 He also scored in his European debut with a strike from distance against AEK Larnaca in the UEFA Europa League group stage, as Rennes won the game 2–1.
 In Rennes' 1–0 league win over league leaders Paris Saint-Germain, Theate was praised for shutting down Lionel Messi in a strong performance.

 On 14 September 2023, Theate signed a new contract with Rennes until June 2027.

+Loan to Eintracht Frankfurt

+On 18 August 2024, Theate joined Bundesliga club Eintracht Frankfurt on loan for the 2024–25 season, with the German club having an option to buy after the season.

 Eintracht Frankfurt

+On 2 February 2025, Eintracht signed Theate permanently.
+Later that year, on 22 November, he scored his first goal for the club in a 4–3 away victory over 1.FC Köln.

+Loan to Bologna

-On 18 August 2024, Theate joined Bundesliga club Eintracht Frankfurt on loan for the 2024–25 season, with the German club having an option to buy after the season.
-On 2 February 2025 Eintracht signed Theate permanently.
+On 30 August 2026, Theate rejoined Bologna on a season-long loan with an option to buy for €15 million.